morrownr/88x2bu-20210702/README.md

 Note: If you use the manual build instructions, you will need to repeat the process each time a new kernel is installed in your distro.

-Note: If you elect to skip the reboot at the end of the installation script, the driver may not load immediately and the driver options will not be applied.
-Rebooting is strongly recommended.

 -----